mfrede/blit/README.md

 Two files - one with most system information, seperate one for the WMIC task (startups) file since it doesn't play well included in the first output file.

+Powershell Notes:  You may need to temprarily allow the script to run: powershell -ExecutionPolicy Bypass -File .\your_script.ps1

 Enjoy!